 What question is asked on the personal statement?

 The personal statement demonstrates each applicant’s passions and drive.
-We ask applicants to explain 500 words why SHINE interests them and how it will help reach them reach their future academic goals.
+We ask applicants to explain 500 words about a specific time when you used your STEM knowledge to solve a problem and a specific time when you realized that research was key to your future academic goals.
 We encourage applicants to review the types of projects that may be available this summer and discuss any that particularly appeal to them.
 When applicants have carefully written and edited their statement, they will need to have a PDF ready to upload during the online application process; the student’s full name and email address should be on each page of the PDF and the file should be named.
 The 500 word limit will be enforced; applications with over 500 words on the personal statement will be disqualified from consideration.

 Can supplemental materials be uploaded?